“Ed Ricciuti’s resume has to be updated about as often as the tote board at Belmont Park.”

 ~ The Hartford (CT) Courant

 Another newspaper called me “a living, breathing beer commercial.”
 The analogy, I hasten to add, referred not to my consumption of suds but to travels “in some of the globe’s most exotic and far-away places.”
 The article glossed over long hours at home trying to come up with words that sell.
 Enough of them to produce more than 80 books for adults and young people and a four-drawer file’s worth of articles for publications such as Audubon, Field & Stream, Outside, Wildlife Conservation, Science Digest, USA Today and Fly Rod & Reel.
 I still write on science, medicine and conservation for World Book.
-From 2011 to 2013, I wrote a column, “Outdoors With Ed”, for the online news distribution group, Patch.
-I now write for Coastal Connecticut magazine, which named me a contributing editor for nature, science and the outdoors.
+I write regularly for Entomology Today, a web site produced by the Entomological Society of America.

 Over the years, I’ve worn a fair number of hats.
 Newspaper crime reporter. magazine editor, curator at the New York Zoological Society, public relations advisor, zoo and aquarium exhibits developer, ambulance driver, firearms safety instructor, writing teacher for at-risk kids and graduate students, producer and editor of a bi-monthly magazine for the Connecticut Audubon Society.
 I am also a certified master gardener and have a stand selling home-grown produce at my Wannabe Farm.
 I have a zillion hobbies.
 Shooting, hunting and fishing.
 Birding.
 Gardening, even small-scale farming.
 Raising gamebirds.
-Keeping tropical fish and sundry other creatures, including two fire-bellied toads, tree frogs, a hamster and an axolotl, which is a plug-ugly neotenic salamander from Mexico.
+I have examples of every vertebrate class in my home: fish, amphibians, reptiles, birds and mammals.
+The mammal is my St. Bernard, Leland.

-My current passion is martial arts.
-I am co-president of Green Hill Martial Arts, Inc. in Killingworth, CT, where I teach combat hapkido, a no-nonsence martial art, and study Jun Fan gung fu jeet kune do, or JKD.
-Our JKD at Green Hill comes to us through the Derderian Academy of Martial Arts, Johnston, RI.
-I also study black dragon kung fu under Stephen Watson of Someday Farm in Killingworth and jung ki hapkido under Chris L Cava, Milford, CT.
-I earned my first-degree black belt in combat hapkido in 2009, at age 70 and now hold a third degree and a certificate as a senior instructor.
+Martial arts occupy much of my life and I have studied several over the years.
+I am president of Green Hill Martial Arts, Inc. in Killingworth, CT, where I teach combat hapkido, a no-nonsense art that stresses street-wise self defense.
+I also study the ancient arts of black dragon kung fu and tai chi quan under Stephen Watson of Someday Farm in Killingworth, just up the road from my home.
+I earned my first-degree black belt in combat hapkido in 2009, at age 70 and now hold a fourth degree and a certificate as a senior instructor.
 Combat arts and self-defense are a lifelong interest.
 I fought my first catch-as-catch-can wrestling match at a backroom smoker when 15 years old.
-(I lost:-) I've held three college boxing championships, trained amateur and professional pugilists, worked as a corner man for professional matches and dabbled in no-holds barred fighting tournaments years before the popularization of mixed martial arts.
+(I lost.)
+I've held three college boxing championships at Notre Dame, trained amateur and professional pugilists, worked as a corner man for professional matches and dabbled in no-holds barred fighting tournaments years before the popularization of mixed martial arts.
 Getting knocked around has helped me with a few editorial endeavors.

 The University of Notre Dame provided me with a bachelor’s degree in communication arts and the Columbia University Graduate School of Journalism appointed me a Sloan-Rockefeller Advanced Science Writing Fellow.
 I’m a former U.S. Marine reservist, who sometimes admits to also serving a year in the Army Reserve.

 Since 1972, I’ve been what some bank loan officers suspiciously view as a cover for a writer without a real job--a full-time freelance.
-My core subject areas have been nature, science, conservation and wildlife crime.
+My core subject areas have been nature, science, conservation and law enforcement, especially wildlife crime.
 However, almost anything in my experience can be turned into writing.
 I like to blend my different areas of experience into one piece of writing.
-Example: combining medical and outdoor writing to do a piece on lyme disease for a sportsmen’s magazine.
+Example: combining medical and outdoor writing to do a piece on lyme disease for a hook-and-bullet magazine.
 Or, as a recent book, using both science and crime-writing skills to explore the world of forensics.
 Unlikely combinations can lead to fresh angles.
-There’s nothing novel about writing on environmental politics but reporting on the subject from a war zone is a different story.
+There’s nothing novel about writing on environmental politics but reporting on the subject from a war zone, as I have, is a different story entirely.

 My books reflect the scope of my interests.
 A few examples: THE NATURAL HISTORY OF NORTH AMERICA, ROCKS AND MINERALS, THE YAKAMA, HOW TO BOX, THE WAR IN YUGOSLAVIA, THE SNAKE ALMANAC, AMPHIBIANS, KILLER ANIMALS, KILLERS OF THE SEAS, SCIENCE 101: FORENSICS, and FEDERAL BUREAU OF INVESTIGATION.
 My newest literary endeavor is BEARS IN THE BACKYARD